VNavrockij/rsschool-cv/cv.md

 - From 2011-2019, co-owner of the family coffee business.
 - Since 2019, retired and devoted time to his family.
 - From 2020, start IT career.
+- Since 2020, i have been working in an international pharmaceutical company.
 ---
 **Personal qualities**